lleafs/nginx-rtmp-build/README.md

-the .exe is in nginx-1.30.4 inside obj folder edit the nginx.conf in nginx-rtmp-build
+the .exe is in nginx-1.30.4 inside obj folder.
+Edit the nginx.conf in nginx-rtmp-build